rogino/programmingNotes/Programming in RobotC.md

 type variableName = variableValue;
 ```

 You define a variable by having the type of it, in this case, `int`, then the name of it: `age` in this case- this is what you will refer to to access it-.
-You should use a descriptive name** for this so you know what kind of information is stored such as the age of someone- having it named `pineapple` isn't too helpful.
+You should use a descriptive name for this so you know what kind of information is stored such as the age of someone- having it named `pineapple` isn't too helpful.
 Next is the `=` sign: you want age to equal a number, which is the 4th part, the `10`.
 Finally, you need to end it with a semicolon `;` to tell the computer to finish that instruction.

-**you cannot have a space in the name, start it with a number and have other restrictions.
+Note: you cannot have a space in the name of the variable, start it with a digit, and there are other character restrictions.

 You can change the value of the variables after you define them: